 2. A paring knife

 For smaller tasks, like taking the tops off strawberries, it helps to have a shorter, more wieldy tool.
+The sharpest paring knife can often take the place of a serrated knife to cut strawberries and tomatoes.

 For any recipe that has you flippin’ and flappin’ (pancakes, fish, burgers, roasted veggies, and much more), you’re going to need a spatula.
 A fish turner is useful for its low profile and angled edge.
 No fish required.